Off-Campus Employer Information (FWSP)

 Students cannot begin working until supervisors have received an email confirmation that the student has completed payroll registration.

-Supervisors in the New Brunswick/Piscataway area must fax students’ time sheets to (732) 932-0524 following the deadlines posted on the fall 2016 FWSP time sheet schedule.
+Supervisors in the New Brunswick/Piscataway area must fax students’ time sheets to (732) 932-0524 following the deadlines posted on the spring 2017 FWSP time sheet schedule.
 Students may not be paid on-time if time sheets are submitted after the deadlines.

 Students are paid by the hour.
 Pay rates are determined by Rutgers and are based on each job description.
 Each student’s pay rate is listed on their EAF.